 What Does The BlackBerry Buyout Offer Mean For The Company’s Future?

-As if the fiasco that was the supposed BBM launch that was supposed to happen this past weekend (we were excited for it), the company known as Blackberry may have just found a company to buy them out.
-The Canadian investment company, Fairfax Financial, lead the consortium of investors and who is also the company’s largest shareholder leads the charge.
+supposed BBM launch that was supposed to happen this past weekend (we were excited for it), the company known as Blackberry may have just found a company to buy them out.
+The Canadian investment company, Fairfax Financial, lead the consortium of investors and who is also the company's largest shareholder leads the charge.
 Blackberry just signed a letter of intent agreement for a sale as they have been looking for a buyout offer since last month.

 - BlackBerry shareholders would receive U.S. $9 per share in cash

 - Transaction valued at approximately U.S. $4.7 billion